Operators and solvers for high-performance computing.

 >>> A.todense(shapein=2) array([[2, 0], [0, 2]])

-Operators do not have to be linear.
-Many operators are already predefined, such as the IdentityOperator, the DiagonalOperator or the nonlinear ClipOperator.
+Operators do not have to be linear, but if they are not, they cannot be seen as matrices.
+Some operators are already predefined, such as the IdentityOperator, the DiagonalOperator or the nonlinear ClippingOperator.

 where I is the identity operator with no explicit shape.

-Operators can be combined together by addition, element-wise multiplication or composition.
-Note that the operator * stands for matrix multiplication if the two operators are linear, or for element-wise multiplication otherwise:
+Operators can be combined together by addition, element-wise multiplication or composition (note that the * sign stands for composition):

 List of requirements: